n4ri/AOUAD-ILAN-VV-ISTIC-TP2/exercises/using-pmd.md

 ### Second run :

-Command `pmd check -f text --rulesets=rulesets/java.xml -d src/main/java -r output` ran in javaparser-starter project using a complete ruleset found in the official git repo.
+Command `pmd check -f text --rulesets=assets/bestpractices.xml -d src/main/java -r output` ran in javaparser-starter project using a complete ruleset found in the official git repo.

+See [bestpractices.xml](./assets/bestpractices.xml) for details of the ruleset.

 Output of the previous command can be found [`here`](./assets/output).

 An issue found that could be solved (true positive) would be :